Ségou: Bambara Empire

+Mungo Park, passing through Segou in 1797 recorded a testament to the Empire's prosperity:

 Toucouleur Empire

 On March 10, 1861, the Muslim Toucouleur leader, El Hadj Oumar Tall, conquered the town.
-On his death in 1864, he was succeeded by his son Ahmadu Tall.
-Ahmadu had to deal with Bambara rebellions and challenges from his brothers.
-Ahmadu continued to rule until the town's conquest by the French, when forces led by Colonel Louis Archinard entered the town on April 6, 1890.
+Under his rule, the prominent military architect Samba Ndiaye rebuilt some of the town's defenses.
+On his death in 1864, he was succeeded by his son Ahmadu Tall, who dealt repeatedly with rebellions and challenges from his brothers.
+After years of tensions and conflict, Segou was conquered by the French when forces led by Colonel Louis Archinard entered the town on April 6, 1890.

 French colonial rule

 France attempted indirectly ruling Ségou until March 13, 1893, when they incorporated the town as the capital of a local cercle.
 Ségou continued to serve as a regional commercial center throughout French rule.

 Geography

 Location

 Ségou is situated 235 km from Bamako, on the right bank of the Niger River.
 The urban commune is bordered to the east by the commune of Pelengana, to the west by the commune of Sébougou and to the south by the commune of Sakoïba.

 The commune is subdivided into 15 quartiers: Alamissani, Angoulême, Bagadadji, Bougoufié, Comatex, Dar Salam, Hamdallaye, Médine, Mission Catholique, Missira, Ségou Coura, Sido Soninkoura, Somono, Sokalakono, Bananissabakoro.